Paratransit: Private Disability Transport Information

 - Obstacles prevent reaching the bus or train

 Mobility Accessible Technology

 There are many examples of different aids (accessible technology) that help people with disabilities to get around.
-Many GPS/computer applications are now available to help people with (and without) cognitive disabilities avoid getting lost.
+Many GPS/computer applications are now available to help people with - and without - cognitive disabilities avoid getting lost.
 Other devices can give directions by voice to help people with visual impairments.
-One clever application for the iPhone maps the entire New York City subway system, listing handicap-accessible locations.
+One clever application for the iPhone maps the entire New York City subway system, listing accessible locations.
 The maps can be enlarged for people with visual impairments.

 Interactive voice response systems and web-based initiatives are the next technology innovation anticipated for Paratransit services.

 Subtopics and Associated Subjects